Temperature, Kinetic Theory, and the Gas Laws

 Check Your Understanding

-Does the temperature of a body depend on its size?
+Question: Does the temperature of an object depend on its size?

 Section Summary

-- Temperature is related to the average kinetic energy of atoms and molecules in a system.
+- Temperature is a measurable quantity that reflects the average kinetic energy of the particles in a system.

-- Absolute zero is the temperature at which there is no molecular motion.
+- Absolute zero is the lowest possible temperature, at which all molecular motion ceases.

-- Temperatures on one scale can be converted to temperatures on another scale using the following equations:
+- Temperatures can be converted using the following equations:

 Conceptual Questions